dgoppenheimer/oppenheimer-blog/_posts/2016-02-25-small-molecule-movies-in-pymol.md

 ---
 layout: post
 title: Small Molecule Movies in PyMol
-description: "How to make simple movies of small molecules using PyMol and ffmpeg"
+description: "How to make simple movies of small molecules using PyMol and FFmpeg"
 modified:
 tags: [PyMol, code, molecules, ffmpeg, mp4]
 image: